 In 2012, 11 million tourists visited Kerala and Kerala tourism generated revenues worth 21000 crores.
-While Kerala continues to develop as a hotbed for travel and tourism, accommodation in hotels and holiday apartments is becoming increasingly expensive for budget travelers and homestays in Kerala are becoming a popular accommodation option for budget travelers and backpackers who typically spend less than USD 20 per day.Here are some tips about homestays in Kerala for budget travelers who are planning to visit Kerala for summer package deals in Kerala
+While Kerala continues to develop as a hotbed for travel and tourism, accommodation in hotels and holiday apartments is becoming increasingly expensive for budget travelers and Kerala Homestay Tour Packages are becoming a popular accommodation option for budget travelers and backpackers who typically spend less than USD 20 per day.Here are some tips about homestays in Kerala for budget travelers who are planning to visit Kerala

 Homestays in Kerala offer an opportunity for guests to enjoy an authentic experience: sights, smells, tastes and traditions up close, not through the usual lens of an everyday holidaymaker but with close interaction with families.
 Stay in a family home and you’ll see and feel the real Kerala which combines the comfort and distinction of a boutique hotel with the hospitality, informality and local knowledge you enjoy when staying with friends & family.